On the probability that all eigenvalues of Gaussian, Wishart, and double Wishart random matrices lie within an interval: Real Wishart and Gaussian symmetric matrices

 where steps $(a)$ use skew-symmetry, and steps $(b)$ use \eqref{eq:aij+1GOE}.
 The element $a_{1,2}$ is directly obtained in closed form from \eqref{eq:aijGOE}.

 In summary, the probability that all eigenvalues are within the interval $[a,b]$ is simply obtained, without any numerical integral, by Algorithm~\ref{alg:psiGOE}.

 The algorithm can be used to evaluate numerically or symbolically $\psi(a,b)$.
 Evaluating numerically $\psi(a,b)$ for an arbitrary interval $[a,b]$ requires few seconds for matrices of dimensions $n=500$.
 The exact expression of $\psi(a,b)$ can be also derived symbolically in closed form.
-Some examples for the probability that all eigenvalues are positive, obtained from Algorithm ~\ref{alg:psiGOE}, are:
+Some examples for the probability that all eigenvalues are negative (or all positive, due to symmetry), obtained from Algorithm ~\ref{alg:psiGOE}, are:

-The expressions for $n=1, 2$ and $3$ were already known as reported in \cite{DeaMaj:08}.
+The expressions for $n=1, 2$ and $3$ were already known as reported in \cite{DeaMaj:06,DeaMaj:08}.

-In \cite{DeaMaj:08} the following asymptotic bound is also derived
+In \cite{DeaMaj:06,DeaMaj:08} the following asymptotic bound is also derived

 Higher order corrections for large $\nmin$ have been provided in \cite[eq.
 (19)]{NadMaj:11}, not reported here for space reason.
+Also, the function $\psi(a,b)$ was studied in \cite{DeaMaj:08} for large $n$ and Gaussian matrices, by using a Coulomb gas representation of the distribution of the eigenvalues and arbitrary $a$ and $b$ (see in particular \cite[Eqs.
+(79), (81) and (82)]{DeaMaj:08}).

-By comparing the exact value of $ \psi(-\infty,0)$ with the approximation above, we found that the error is exponential in $\nmin$, and well approximated as a factor $10^{-\nmin/6}$.
+By comparing the exact value of $ \psi(-\infty,0)$ with the approximation \eqref{eq:inzeroappxdean} above, we found that the error is exponential in $\nmin$, and well approximated as a factor $10^{-\nmin/6}$.
 We found therefore that an improved approximation for $\psi(-\infty,0)$ is

 Some values are reported in Table \ref{tab:inzero}.